pullpreview/action/README.md

 * For Product Owners: Interact with a new feature as it's built, give valuable feedback earlier, reduce wasted development time.
 * For Developers: Show your work in progress, find bugs early, deliver the right feature.
+* For Ops: No more temporary staging environments to provision and maintain.
+Environments are automatically started and destroyed when needed.
+* For CTOs: It's cheap!
+The code stays on your and GitHub's servers at all times.

 ## Trigger deployments directly from your Pull Requests